Knee and Hip Reconstruction

 The hip and knee are both weight bearing joints and are the most common joints for reconstruction.
 If it is possible to preserve or reconstruct the joint, this option is usually chosen.
 However, when nonsurgical treatment and arthroscopy are not adequate to provide relief to a joint injury or disorder, hip and knee joint replacement surgery options may be considered.
 As a ball and socket joint, the hip is prone to injury and exhaustion.
 Total hip replacement has shown to help many patients ease the pain in moving or get back to pain-free movement in day to day activities.

-– Bill Hanna, Patient, Dr. John Todd, Baldwin Bone & Joint, P.C.
+– Jeri Brown, Patient, Dr. Michael Chamblee, Baldwin Bone & Joint, P.C.